Al-Juwayni: Doctrine

 Al-Juwayni, a Sunni jurist and Mutakallim, or scholar engaged in the study of theological principles, spent his life deciphering between what a Muslim ought and ought not to do.
 He was said to be stubborn and unaccepting of any legal speculation whatsoever.
 His basic principle was that the law should not be left to speculation on any grounds.
 Rather, texts hold the answers to any possible legal debate in some capacity or another.

 Reception

 Ibn Asakir said: "the Glory of Islam, absolute Imam of all imams, main authority in the Law, whose leadership is agreed upon East and West, whose immense merit is the consensus of Arabs and non-Arabs, upon the like of whom none set eyes before or after."
 Al-Kawthari said: "whose work forms the connecting link between the respective methods of the Salaf and Khalaf."

-Al-Bakhirzi made a comparison of Al-Juwanyi's to Al-Shafi'i and Al-Muzani in jurisprudence, Al-Asmaʿi in manners, Al-Hasan al-Basri in preaching eloquence, and Al-Ash'ari in speculative theology.
+Al-Bakhirzi made a comparison of Al-Juwayni's to Al-Shafi'i and Al-Muzani in jurisprudence, Al-Asmaʿi in manners, Al-Hasan al-Basri in preaching eloquence, and Al-Ash'ari in speculative theology.
 Ibn Asakir replied and said: "Truly he is above that by far."
 Ibn al-Subki said: "Whoever thinks that there is anyone in the Four Schools that comes near his clarity of speech has no knowledge of him."